MicrosoftDocs/azure-docs-sdk-python/docs-ref-services/latest/mgmt-recoveryservices-readme.md

 ---
 title:
-keywords: Azure, python, SDK, API, azure-mgmt-containerregistry, containerregistry
+keywords: Azure, python, SDK, API, azure-mgmt-recoveryservices, siterecovery
 author: maggiepint
 ms.author: magpint
-ms.date: 12/09/2020
+ms.date: 12/14/2020
 ms.topic: article
 ms.prod: azure
 ms.technology: azure
 ms.devlang: python
-ms.service: containerregistry
+ms.service: siterecovery
 ---

 # Microsoft Azure SDK for Python

-This is the Microsoft Azure Container Registry Client Library.
+This is the Microsoft Azure Recovery Services Client Library.
 This package has been tested with Python 2.7, 3.5, 3.6, 3.7 and 3.8.
 For a more complete view of Azure libraries, see the [azure sdk python release](https://aka.ms/azsdk/python/all).

 # Usage

-For code examples, see [Container Registry](https://docs.microsoft.com/python/api/overview/azure/container-registry) on docs.microsoft.com.
+For code examples, see [Recovery Services](https://docs.microsoft.com/python/api/overview/azure/recoveryservices) on docs.microsoft.com.